dev-ptera/thebananostand/README.md

 # TheBananoStand

-This is a wallet that allows users to self-manage funds via a Ledger hardware wallet.
+This is a wallet that allows users to self-manage funds via a Ledger hardware wallet or imported wallet.

 [https://thebananostand.com](https://thebananostand.com/)